 The IGRCT promotes research into all aspects of Greco-Roman culture from antiquity to the present day, in the belief that classical culture remains a vital influence in the modern world.
 It supports the outreach work of the Bristol Classics Hub through its current A.G.
 Leventis Research Associate Fellow in Ancient Greek Studies, Dr William Guast.

 The A.G.
 Leventis Foundation supports educational, cultural, artistic and philanthropic causes in Cyprus, Greece and elsewhere.
 To this end, its activities range from the reconstruction of a large number of classical, Byzantine, and post-Byzantine monuments, and the enrichment and presentation of Cypriot antiquities collections in museums around the world, to the systematic granting of scholarships, and sponsorship of nature conservation and sustainable development projects in Southern Europe, Africa and world-wide.
 It supports the outreach work of the Bristol Classics Hub through its current A.G.
 Leventis Research Associate Fellow in Ancient Greek Studies, Dr William Guast.

 Find out which schools in your local area are offering classical subjects, and join the network.

-During summer term 2017, we ran a Roman Cookery workshop for KS2/KS3 groups and we plan to offer this again in spring/summer 2018.
-We also hope to develop a third workshop for schools in 2018.
-If you have any suggestions for future workshop topics or if you would like to discuss how we can support your school in this way, please contact email@example.com.
+In 2016/2017, we ran a Roman Cookery workshop for KS2/KS3 groups.
+In 2017/18, we offered Dr Hannah-Marie Chidwick's highly successful 'Experiencing War in the Roman World' workshops, along with student-led workshops on the Homeric World, and Myth and Religion.
+We hope to develop further workshops this year.
+If you have any suggestions for topics, or if you would like to discuss how we can support your school in this way, please contact email@example.com.